-- a) The proposal will be sustainable in terms of location and be of a scale and form commensurate with the scale and form of the existing built settlement and must conserve or enhance the character and appearance of the area taking account of the physical undeveloped separation between the distinct hamlets and be consistent with Policy EDW3 in respect of design. - b) The housing remains affordable and available in perpetuity. - c) The housing is available for people identified as being in housing need by virtue of being unable to buy or rent properties in the parish at open market prices - d) The housing is offered in the first instance to people with a demonstrated local connection to Edwardstone as set out in the Gateway to Homechoice (Choice Based Letting Scheme) Allocations Policy 2022 (or successor document).
+- a) The proposal is consistent with the requirements of Policy EDW1 in terms of scale and location, form, and character and EDW3 in respect of design. - b) The housing remains affordable and available in perpetuity8 - c) The housing is available for people identified as being in housing need by virtue of being unable to buy or rent properties in the parish at open market prices - d) The housing Is offered in the first instance to people with a demonstrated local connection as identified in the Babergh Choice Based Lettings Scheme 2016 (or successor document).
+Only where there is no local connection, a property should then be offered to those with a demonstrated need for affordable housing in neighbouring villages.